Hadj96/Abdou_projects/Superstore_Data_Analysis/Superstore Dataset Report Analisis.md

 🟢 High Profitability Subcategories:

-- Copiers: 20% of the total profit comes from only 1% of orders
+- Copiers: 20% of the total profit comes from less 1% of the orders
-- Phones, Accessories, and Paper collectively drive 60% of total profit
+- Phones, Accessories, and Paper collectively drive 40% of the total profit
-- Labels, Paper & Envelopes show excellent margins despite lower overall profit
+- Labels & Envelopes show excellent margins despite lower overall profit

   ![High Profitable Subcategories](<Graphs/High Profitable Subcategories.png>)

 🔴 Under-performing Subcategories:

-- Furniture generates 32% of sales but only 6% of profit
+- The Furniture Category generates 21% of sales but only 6% of profit
 - Tables, Bookcases, Machines, and Supplies often result in negative profit
-- Nearly 50% of total losses stem from Binders, Tables, and Machines
+- Nearly 65% of total losses stem from Binders, Tables, and Machines

   ![Less Profitable Subcategories](<Graphs/Less Profitable Subcategories.png>)